rust-lang/reference/src/expressions/method-call-expr.md

 ## Determining candidate methods

 This list of candidate types is then converted to a list of candidate methods.
-For each step, the `self` type is used to determine what searches to perform:
+For each step, the candidate type is used to determine what searches to perform:

 * For a trait object, there is first a search for inherent candidates for the object, then inherent impl candidates for the type.